shaunaks/python-monasca/README.md

 To start a Monasca micro service server, run the following command:

-    monasca-service --config-file /etc/monasca/monasca-xxxx.conf
+    monasca-service --config-file /etc/monasca/xxxx.conf

-    where monasca-xxxx.conf should be a micro service specific configuration file.
-For example, to start the ElasticSearch persister micro service which read messages off of Kafka queue and save the messages onto ElasticSearch, run the following command:
+    where xxxx.conf should be a micro service specific configuration file.
+    For example, to start the metric persister microservice which read metric messages off of a Kafka queue and save the metrics onto ElasticSearch, run the following command:

+    monasca-service --config-file /etc/monasca/metrics-persister.conf

+    Run the following command to start alarm persister service:

-    monasca-service --config-file /etc/monasca/monasca-persister.conf
+    monasca-service --config-file /etc/monasca/alarms-persister.conf

 In the future, there might be other services such as threshold engine, anomaly detection, alarms etc. All these services should be able to take a specific configuration file to be launched.
 Here are the examples:

-    monasca-service --config-file /etc/monasca/monasca-alarms.conf
     monasca-service --config-file /etc/monasca/monasca-anomaly.conf
     monasca-service --config-file /etc/monasca/monasca-threshold.conf